 You are here

-Position Statement 33: Substance Use, Abuse, or Dependence and Co-Occurring Interactive Disorders
+Position Statement 33: Substance Use Disorders

-In 2004, the World Health Organization published a report entitled "Neuroscience of Psychoactive Substance Use and Dependence."
-4 The Report Summary underscores the following points:
+In 2004, the World Health Organization published a report entitled "Neuroscience of Psychoactive Substance Use and Dependence."[iv]
+The Report Summary underscored the following points:

 - There is a need to increase public awareness regarding the complex nature of the problems and the biological processes underlying drug dependence.